The Demilitarized Zone separating North and South Korea has been called “the most dangerous place on Earth.”

 With the recent death of Kim Jong Il, travel arrangements to North Korea are uncertain.

-The isolated country does not allow independent travel, and all groups are escorted by two minders.
+The isolated country does not allow independent travel, and two minders escort all groups.

 But if you are interested in visiting a fascinating country that is like no place else you've ever been, we highly recommend going there.

 The best place to start is with Koryo Tours.
 The British-run company has been leading tours to North Korea since 1993.

 About the Author: Larissa and Michael Milne are traveling around the world for a year with a miniature Rocky statue.
 You can follow their journey at http://www.changesinlongitude.com/ and on Facebook.
 They are also writing about their adventures for the Philadelphia Inquirer.